What Is vmlinuz? The Linux Kernel File Explained

 The name vmlinuz is not accidental.
 It’s an acronym that can be broken down into parts, each with historical significance:

 vm: Stands for “Virtual Memory”.
-In the early days of Linux, kernels that supported virtual memory (which is standard today) had this prefix to distinguish them from older versions that did not.linu: This is simply short for “Linux”.z: This indicates that the kernel image is compressed, most often using the zlib algorithm.
+In the early days of Linux, kernels that supported virtual memory (which is standard today) had this prefix to distinguish them from older versions that did not.linu: This is simply short for “Linux”.z: This indicates that the kernel image is compressed, most often using the gzip algorithm.
 It is this compression that makes the file much smaller than its raw counterpart,vmlinux.
+Modern kernels can also use other compression algorithms, such aslzma,xz,lzo,lz4, orzstd.

 Fun Fact #2: vmlinux vs vmlinuz